alvarotrigo/fullPage.js/README.md

 ```

 ### Creating links to sections or slides
-If you are using fullPage.js with anchor links for the sections (using the `anchors` option), then you will be able to use anchor links also to navigate directly to a certain slide inside a section.
+If you are using fullPage.js with anchor links for the sections (using the `anchors` option or the attribute `data-anchor` in each section), then you will be able to use anchor links also to navigate directly to a certain slide inside a section.

 This would be an example of a link with an anchor: http://alvarotrigo.com/fullPage/#secondPage/2 (which is the URL you will see once you access to that section/slide manually)
 Notice the last part of the URL ends in `#secondPage/2`.